 Hardwood stem cuttings from our York elderberry plants.

-Compared with the other varieties we grow, York flowers after Ranch and about the same time as Nova and Bob Gordon.
-Its berries ripen mid-season along with Nova and Bob Gordon.
+Compared with the other varieties we grow, York starts to flower in mid-June, about the same time as Nova.
+Its berries ripen along with Nova -- roughly early to mid August here in Iowa.
 Berries are a nice size -- about 3/8" diameter.

 York was first released in 1964 by the New York State Agricultural Experiment Station.

-Cuttings have been treated with certified organic dormant oil to smother any overwintering leaf mites, a common pest of elder plants.
+Cuttings have been treated to smother overwintering leaf mites, a common pest of elder plants.